zenstackhq/zenstack-docs/blog/drizzle-prisma/index.md

 ```

 So, which is better?
-They're functionally completely equivalent.
-I'd say Prisma's schema is more terser, less noisy, and thus more pleasant to read.
-That's what you're supposed to get with a custom language, at the price of additional learning effort.
+They're functionally wholly equivalent, but Prisma's schema is terser, less noisy, and thus more pleasant to read.
+That's what you're supposed to get with a custom language at the price of additional learning costs.

 Drizzle's approach, given it's just TS code, does allow a lot more flexibility.
-For example, you can have conditional branches in schema, and use functions to extract reusable blocks.
-But I doubt these are frequently used in practice.
+For example, you can have conditional branches in a schema and use functions to extract reusable blocks.
+But I wonder if these are frequently used in practice.

 ## Iteration Speed

-In terms of the speed of feedback loop for local development, Drizzle is the clear winner.
+Regarding the speed of the feedback loop for local development, Drizzle is the clear winner.
 Its API's typing is fully powered by TypeScript's type inference.
 There's no code generation.
 Your changes made on the schema side are immediately reflected on the database client API side.

 In comparison, Prisma's workflow is slightly clunky.
-Whenever you change the schema file, you need to run `prisma generate` to regenerate the client code.
-It's pretty fast, but still adds more workload to the developers, and can easily cause confusion if you forget to do it.
-Also, IDE's language server also tends to lag when a batch of files are overwritten.
+You must run `prisma generate` to regenerate the client code whenever you change the schema file.
+It's fast but still adds more workload to the developers and can easily cause confusion if you forget to do it.
+Also, IDE's language server also tends to lag when a batch of files is overwritten.

 Again, this is another price paid for using a DSL.

 ## Migration

-Migration is the process of generating and replaying a set of database schema changes for bringing the database to a new state.
+Migration is the process of generating and replaying a set of database schema changes to bring the database to a new state.

 While evolving my API's schema, I made several rounds of migration with Drizzle and Prisma, respectively.
-The experiences are mostly on par, but I really like Drizzle's handling to renaming columns, which has been a long-time pain point for Prisma users.
+The experiences are mostly on par, but I appreciate Drizzle's handling of renaming columns, which has been a long-time pain point for Prisma users.
 When Drizzle detects a possible renaming, it nicely enters interactive mode and lets you choose your intention:

 ![Drizzle Migration](drizzle-migration.png)

-On the contrary, Prisma simply drops the old column and creates a new one.
-This can cause catastrophic results if you failed to notice it and make the necessary manual changes.
-One of those long-standing unresolved usability issues.
+On the contrary, Prisma naively drops the old column and creates a new one.
+It can cause catastrophic results if you fail to notice and make the necessary manual changes - one of those long-standing unresolved usability issues.

 ![Prisma Migration](prisma-migration.png)

 ## CRUD Operations

 Both Drizzle and Prisma provide fully-typed database client APIs.
-However their philosophies are quite different.
+However, their philosophies are quite different.

 Drizzle positions itself more like a "SQL query builder".
-Its query syntax directly mirrors how you write a query in SQL, of course with the benefit of static type-checking, IDE auto-completion, etc. That implies to make good use of Drizzle, you need to have a good understanding of SQL, and feel comfortable with "thinking in SQL".
-Let me use the following example to show what I mean here.
+Its query syntax directly mirrors how you write a query in SQL, of course, with the benefit of static type-checking, IDE auto-completion, etc. That implies to make good use of Drizzle, you need to have a good understanding of SQL and feel comfortable with "thinking in SQL".
+Let me use the following example to explain what I mean here.
 As mentioned in the [Requirements](#requirements) section, a `Post` is readable to everyone if one of the following satisfies:
 1. It's published
 2. The reading user is its author
 3. The reading user is the owner of the space it belongs to